 - 1 tbsp. water

 - Add flour to a stand mixer bowl and form a well in the middle of the flour.

 - Add sugar, yeast and ½ cup of warm water to the well.
 Mix while incorporating some flour from the edges.

 - Cover the bowl and allow it to sit for about 10 minutes.

 - In the meantime, whisk the egg with a fork.

-- Cover the well with some flour from the edges and add salt, egg, and oil.
+- Cover the well with some flour from the edges and add salt, egg, the rest of the water and the oil.
 Knead for about 5 minutes on low speed and an additional 5-8 minutes on medium speed until the dough is smooth and elastic.